Berkeley Lights to Acquire Iso - GuruFocus.com

 Companies to Host Joint Conference Call and Webcast Today at 5:00 p.m.
 ET

-EMERYVILLE, CA and BRANFORD, Conn., Dec.
-21, 2022 (GLOBE NEWSWIRE) -- Berkeley Lights ( BLI), a life sciences tools company, and IsoPlexis ( ISO), a company empowering labs to leverage the cells and proteome changing the course of human health, today announced a definitive agreement under which Berkeley Lights will acquire IsoPlexis in an all-stock transaction valued at $57.8 million.
+EMERYVILLE, Calif. and BRANFORD, Conn., Dec.
+21, 2022 /PRNewswire/ -- Berkeley Lights (Nasdaq: BLI), a life sciences tools company, and IsoPlexis (Nasdaq: ISO), a company empowering labs to leverage the cells and proteome changing the course of human health, today announced a definitive agreement under which Berkeley Lights will acquire IsoPlexis in an all-stock transaction valued at $57.8 million.

 "The combination of Berkeley Lights and IsoPlexis represents an important milestone and fuels our transformation into a growing, profitable, and sustainable life sciences company," said Siddhartha Kadia, Ph.D., chief executive officer of Berkeley Lights.
 "This transaction accelerates our progress across every core pillar of our strategic plan and creates a path to achieving positive operating cash flow earlier than we expected to as a standalone company.
 We look forward to joining forces with the IsoPlexis team as we embark on this next chapter and create value for our shareholders, employees, and customers."